-The number of vacant shop units below is shown as a range i.e. the minimum and maximum number of vacant shop units recorded over the 12 month monitoring period of April 2018 to March 2019.
-The data for the 2018-19 monitoring period shows that Kirkby and Huyton had similar vacancy numbers over the year whereas Prescot has had more vacant shop units.
-However, Prescot town centre contains more shop units than the two other town centres therefore its maximum vacancy rate was lower at 15.4% than Huyton and Kirkby's maximum vacancy percentages of 15.7% and 17% respectively.
+The number of vacant shop units below is shown as a range i.e. the minimum and maximum number of vacant shop units recorded over the 12 month monitoring period of April 2019 to March 2020.
+The data for this monitoring period shows that Kirkby and Prescot have had slightly less vacancy numbers compared to those seen during 2018-19.
+Whereas Huyton's vacancy numbers have stayed at a similar rate to the previous year.

-The vacancy rate in 2018-19 in all town centres is at its highest rate over the last five years and at 13.3-15.1% is reflective of the regional vacancy average of 14.0% (April 2019).
-However, our town centres are some way off the national average vacancy rate of 10.4% (April 2019).
+The vacancy rate in this monitoring round for all town centres have improved from those experienced in 2018-19 and the percentage rate of 11.7-13.3% is reflective of the regional vacancy average of 11.6-14.0% (April 2020).
+However, our town centres are some way off the national average vacancy rate of 9.8-10.4% (April 2020).